Skip to main content

 Leukemia SPOREs

 While major advances in leukemia diagnosis and treatment were achieved in the last 50 years, especially in childhood leukemia, this group of diseases remains a very serious medical problem.
 According to the NCI's Surveillance, Epidemiology, and End Results Program (SEER) statistical data, it is estimated that in 2024 there will be a total of 62,770 new cases of leukemia in the U.S., and that 23,670 people will die of this disease.
 In 2017-2021, the average annual incidence rate of leukemia in the United States was 14.1 per 100,000, and the average annual observed death rate was 5.9 per 100,000 based on years 2018-2022.
-The first round of SPORE applications in leukemia took place in 2002, with the subsequent award of the first Leukemia SPORE in 2003.
+The first round of Specialized Programs of Research Excellence (SPORE) applications in leukemia took place in 2002, with the subsequent award of the first Leukemia SPORE in 2003.

 Washington University Leukemia SPORE